Bond-based nonlocal models by nonlocal operator method in symmetric support domain: Nonlocal operator method in symmetric support

 Another scheme to consider the bond energy is

 The energy equivalence leads to

 The bond force of bond $ij$ is

-It should be noted that Eq.\ref{eq:bbf1} and Eq.\ref{eq:bbf2} are equivalent when the weight function in Eq.\ref{eq:bbf2} is set as $|r_{ij}|\omega(r_{ij})$.
-The direct bond force is added to material point $i$ and the reaction bond force is added to $j$.
-However, the bond $ij$ of $i$ and bond $ji$ of $j$ are the same, and the calculation of bond $ji$ gives $i$ a reaction bond force $-f_{ji}$, which satisfies $-f_{ji}=f_{ij}$.
-Hence, the governing equation of nonlocal bar is
+It is notable that the equations labeled as Equation \ref{eq:bbf1} and Equation \ref{eq:bbf2} exhibit equivalence under the condition that the weight function specified in Equation \ref{eq:bbf2} is assigned the form of $|r_{ij}|\omega(r_{ij})$.
+The force of direct bonding is applied to the material point denoted as $i$, while the force of reaction bonding is applied to the point denoted as $j$.
+The equivalence of bond $ij$ and bond $ji$ is observed, whereby the computation of bond $ji$ results in a reaction bond force of $-f_{ji}$ exerted on $i$, which conforms to the condition $-f_{ji}=f_{ij}$.
+Therefore, the governing equation for a nonlocal bar can be written as